apache/pulsar/site2/docs/admin-api-namespaces.md

 #### unload namespace bundle

 The namespace bundle is a virtual group of topics which belong to the same namespace.
-If the broker gets overloaded with the number of bundles, this command can help unload heavy bundle from that broker, so it can be served by some other less-loaded brokers.
+If the broker gets overloaded with the number of bundles, this command can help unload a bundle from that broker, so it can be served by some other less-loaded brokers.
 The namespace bundle ID ranges from 0x00000000 to 0xffffffff.

 ###### CLI